openshift/ci-docs/content/en/docs/architecture/cli-secret-manager.md

 After your PR is merged, a postsubmit job (TODO: add job link) will run to sync the changes.
 Once that job completes successfully, your group will have full access to manage secrets in that collection.

 # Common tasks

+In the following command examples we use `sm` as standing for `./hack/secret-manager.sh` for brevity.

+Also see [commands cheat sheet](#commands-cheat-sheet) for quick reference.

 ## Creating a new secret